carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/considerations.md

 category: Utility Intelligence
 ---

-In **Utility Intelligence,** a **consideration** represents an aspect of the game world that influences the utility of a decision.
+In **Utility Intelligence,** a **consideration (also called axis)** represents an aspect of the game world that influences the utility of a decision.
 It indicates **how appealing** the decision is at the moment and is always normalized in the range `[0, 1]`.

 For instance, suppose our agent has a decision called `AttackEnemy`, and this decision has an consideration like this: **How high is my health right now?**.
 If the agent's health currently is `100`, then the utility of this consideration will be `1.0`.
 It's very appealing, isn't it?
 However if the agent's health is just `50`, then the utility is only `0.5`.
 It's not as appealing anymore, right?

 > [!TIP] Infinite Number of Considerations
 > You can add **an infinite number of considerations** to a decision.
-However, the more considerations you add, the more decision score approaches 0.
+However, the more considerations you add, the closer decision score approaches 0.
 To address this, we introduced [[#Compensation Factor]].

 ## Understanding how considerations work